sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 visible to the user, if only in a brief flash which might attract unwanted attention.

-The first executes a shell to get curl to download some code and run it;
-and it does so in the background rather than waiting for it to finish.
-The second deletes every history entry containing `evilcode`, so it deletes evidence of our malicious act and, conveniently, it deletes itself as well.

-There we go.
-Running arbitrary code on a user's computer already.
+And tere we go.
+Running arbitrary code on a random SO user's computer, and they can't see us doing it!
 What fun!

 Would I be telling you this if it was really so easy?
 No.  OK, maybe.
 But it's not.